 Foreign Language Hybrid is also an electronic note-taking system (meaning-for-meaning) suitable for beginner and intermediate level language courses where most content is English, and/or the non-English content is fairly basic.
 The languages offered under this service are French, German, and Japanese.
 Note that, it is not recommended for non-educational settings, such as meetings or webinars.

-This is an alternative solution that uses automatic speech recognition (also known as ASR or machine-generated captions), combined with real-time editors.
-Find out more in our Live Captioning Using "Edited Machine CART" article.
+This is an alternative solution that uses automatic speech recognition (also known as ASR ), combined with trained real-time editors.
+Find out more in our Live Captioning Using eCART article.

 For more information about the different types of services, call our Sales line, at 877-278-7962, or open a Support ticket.